AhmedMohsenn/Clash-Royale-Deck-Builder-App/README.md

 You will need to install JDK 1.8 at least , Apach Maven and NPM.

 ## Start the Backend
-navigate to the backend project and run the following command:
+Navigate to the backend project and run the following command:
 ```
 mvn spring-boot:run
 ```

 ## Start the Frontend

-first install node modules by running the following command:
+Navigate to frontend project then first install node modules by running the following command:
 ```
 npm install
 ```